lynetteoh/echoserver/Readme.md

 9. kubectl get pods
 10. kubectl expose deployment echo server --port=8080  --name=echoserver-service --type=LoadBalancer
 11. minikube service echoserver --url

+Remarks:
 **todo: find a way to get ip and port of each pod in the cluster for routing api

+Things to improve:
+1. find a way to get ip and port of each pod in the cluster for routing api
+2. implement apikey to ignore unauthorized request
+3. implement system monitoring to keep track of request per minute and application health

 ## Path
 http://localhost:<port>/swagger-ui/index.html
 http://localhost:<port>/actuator/health